 Interim was founded by poet Wilber Stevens in 1944.
 In his tenure as editor, he published such luminaries as William Faulkner, F. Scott Fitzgerald, Henry Miller, and William Carlos Williams.
 Along with Witness and The Believer, Interim is a publication supported by the Black Mountain Institute and has been housed at the University of Nevada, Las Vegas, since the 1960s.

-EDITOR / Poet, librettist, translator, and essayist Claudia Keelan will publish New and Selected Poems: We Step into the Sea, forthcoming from Barrow Street in the spring of 2018, as well as a book of essays Ecstatic Émigré: An Ethics of Practice is forthcoming in the Poets on Poetry Series from the University of Michigan Press.
+EDITOR / Poet, librettist, translator, and essayist Claudia Keelan published New and Selected Poems: We Step into the Sea (Barrow Street) in the spring of 2018, as well as a book of essays Ecstatic Émigré: An Ethics of Practice in the Poets on Poetry Series from the University of Michigan Press.
 Her honors include the Beatrice Hawley Award from Alice James Books for Utopic and the Jerome Shestack Prize from American Poetry Review.
 She is a Barrick Distinguished Scholar and Professor of English at the University of Nevada, Las Vegas.

 MANAGING EDITOR / Autumn Widdoes is a poet, playwright, and theater artist.
 Her poetry has been published in Magma, White Stag, Helen, Words Dance, and Fourth & Sycamore.
 She has shown performance work at Dixon Place, Brick Theater, Grace Exhibition Space, Bowery Poetry Club, Galapagos, AUNTS, WAXworks, Movement Research Festival, the &Now Festival of Innovative Art & Literature, The Poetry Cafe, Subterranean Arthouse, Okinawa Christian University, and at the Tampa Museum of Art.
 She is a member of TASK 沖縄, a performance collective based in Okinawa, Japan.
 Autumn received her MA in Performance Studies from NYU and is currently pursuing her MFA in Creative Writing at the University of Nevada, Las Vegas.

 WEB EDITOR / Denise Weber is a writer and graphic designer based in southwest Colorado.
 She is a graduate of the Creative Writing MFA program at the University of Nevada, Las Vegas.
 She reads poetry for Split Lip Magazine, where she also serves as Art Director.